Michionlion/rayterm-proposal/README.md

 In order for Travis to automatically upload a PDF, called `senior_thesis_proposal.pdf`, to GitHub when you tag the commit, you need to created your encrypted access token.
-To complete this task you must type the command `travis setup releases --force` in your GitHub repository for this assignment.
+To complete this task you must type the command `travis setup releases --com --force` in your GitHub repository for this assignment.
 Then, when prompted, please type your username and password for GitHub.
 When asked to give the filename, you can type `_build/senior_thesis_proposal.pdf`.
 When asked if you want to deploy from a